ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The handler associates the node identifier NODENAME to the access token and the secure session for the Client.

+* If the application requires backward security or if the used application profile prescribes so, the KDC MUST generate new group keying material and securely distribute it to the current group members (see {{sec-group-rekeying}}).

 Then, the handler performs the following actions.

 * If the KDC manages the group members' public keys: